Where to Find the Closest Passport Office for Your Next Trip

 Before going to passport offices, you should call and verify that the post office passport location accepts walk-in customers.
 Before visiting the passport center, you should download the passport application forms and fill out the appropriate form.
-It is recommended that you call ahead and set an appointment with the passport location before visiting the passport office.
+You should call ahead and set an appointment with the passport location before visiting the passport office.

 How to Find a Passport Office Near Your Location?

 How Does the Post Office Passport Center Process Your Application?

 These passport locations do not process your application on-site.
 Your application is filled out and sent to the National Passport Center for processing.
 Your documents are then shipped back to your address via the postal service.

-Regional Passport Agency – For Expedited U.S. Passport Applications
+Where Are the Regional Passport Offices – For Expedited U.S. Passport Applications

 How Does the Regional Passport Agency Process Your Application?

 If you are going to the regional passport agencies, these agencies will witness your signature, verify all of your documents and process your passport application on the spot.
 This is recommended if you have expedited travel plans.

 Private Passport Expeditors

-A private passport expediter service will collect all of the documents that you’ve prepared and submit them to the nearest passport office on your behalf.
-They can then have your passport in hand in as little as 24 to 48 hours after your original submission, ensuring that you have more than enough time to make your flight without worrying about any types of travel delays due to insufficient documents.
+A private passport expediter service will collect all the documents you’ve prepared and submit them to the nearest passport office on your behalf.
+They can then have your passport in hand in as little as 24 to 48 hours after your original submission, ensuring you have more than enough time to make your flight without worrying about travel delays due to insufficient documents.